Skip to content

 To read more check pydantic documentation

-construct is a raw equivalent of __init__ method used for construction of new instances.
+model_construct is a raw equivalent of __init__ method used for construction of new instances.

-The difference is that construct skips validations, so it should be used when you know that data is correct and can be trusted.
+The difference is that model_construct skips validations, so it should be used when you know that data is correct and can be trusted.
 The benefit of using construct is the speed of execution due to skipped validation.

 Note